 Congratulations, you’ve landed on the New Medical Terms (NMT) website, which is the front end of The Dictionary of Modern Medicine database (DMMD), an entirely new and rapidly-expanding reference work compiled and written by a physician for other physicians, medical students and advanced health professionals.
-The NMT website has over 4,500 biomedical definitions from a broad range of material that directly or indirectly impacts on the science and art of medical practice in the 21st century (See New Medical Terms categories).
-The terms on the NMT website are meant to whet the appetite of the student, at all levels of sophistication, from pre-med to emeritus, recognizing that education and learning is a life-long journey.
+The NMT website itself has over 4,500 biomedical definitions from a broad range of material that directly or indirectly impacts on the science and art of medical practice in the 21st century (See New Medical Terms categories*).
+The terms on the NMT website are meant to whet the appetite of the student at all levels of sophistication, from pre-med to emeritus, recognizing that education and learning is a life-long journey.

 BROADER The DMMD includes terminology from fields that are not included in traditional medical dictionaries.
 As examples, the DMMD has material from Alternative healthcare, Ethics, Evidence-based practice, Forensics, Informatics, Managed care, and Social care, to mention a handful of the nearly 100 areas of medical interest that have been tapped for source material.
-We have launched the Alternative Medicine subdatabase and plan to launch the Evidence-based practice and Forensics lexicons in the fall of 2018.

 FASTER The DMMD is a working database.
 In contrast to text-based (e.g., Kindle) medical dictionaries, where searches take a minute or more and may not find the information, searches in the DMMD are targeted, keyword-based, Google-like, and allow boolean searching.
-The average search takes a few milliseconds; sorting the 187,000 entries takes a few seconds.
+The average search takes a few milliseconds; sorting the 188,000 entries takes a few seconds.

 TIMELY The database format of the DMMD adds a level of timeliness which is impossible with paper products and their cousins, text-based eBooks.
 Inefficiencies occur at all steps along the way of book production, including preproduction, printing, warehousing and shipping.
-None of this occurs when the work is a database, the freshest version of which requires only that one hits “send” for the recipients to use the latest version.
+None of this occurs when the work is a working database, the freshest version of which requires only that one hits “send” for recipients to access the latest version.